Blinken wraps up Central Asia tour before G20 talks in India | Law-Order

 None of the five Central Asian nations, traditionally viewed as part of the Kremlin's sphere of influence, have publicly backed the Russian invasion.
 Yet none of them have condemned it and all of them passed on a chance to do so again last week when they abstained in a vote at the UN General Assembly on the first anniversary of the war.

-Blinken was later to see Uzbek President Shavkat Mirziyoyev before leaving for New Delhi, where he will attend a two-day meeting of the foreign ministers from the Group of 20 largest industrialised and developing countries, including China and Russia.
+Blinken later saw Uzbek President Shavkat Mirziyoyev to applaud an ambitious packaged of domestic reforms before leaving for New Delhi, where he will attend a two-day meeting of the foreign ministers from the Group of 20 largest industrialised and developing countries, including China and Russia.

 The G-20 talks come as tensions have soared between the US and Russia and between the US and China over Russia's war in Ukraine and Chinese assertiveness in the Indo-Pacific.
 All three countries are competing fiercely to outdo each other in influence, particularly at venues like the G-20.